 Our partners at Portland'5, Oregon Metro’s Performing Arts Center, who manage the Arlene Schnitzer Concert Hall, are working hard to secure the safety of all patrons in the concert hall.
 Recently, the concert hall received certification from the Global Biorisk Advisory Council (GBAC), composed of international leaders in the field of microbial-pathogenic threat analysis, mitigation, response, and recovery.
 This accreditation means the facility is implementing the industry’s highest standard for cleaning and disinfection of infectious agents like the coronavirus.

 Additionally, Portland'5 has upgraded the filters in all air handlers that serve significant portions of public and performance spaces and are also following state recommendations on incorporating outside air into ventilation systems.
+Smith Auditorium in Salem will also be upgrading all air filters in the performance venue.

 As always, in conjunction with Portland'5, we will continue to follow all State and Oregon Health Authority guidelines regarding health and safety measures, including regarding mask-wearing requirements.